VictorPuga/python-inventory/first_report.md

 - Coffee (1) (3 in stock)
 - Tea (2) (10 in stock)

-Name or Id: #                                   ⇢  Name or Id: Cofee        or      Name or Id: 1
+Name or Id: #                                   ⇢  Name or Id: Coffee        or      Name or Id: 1

 How many items? #                               ⇢  How many items?
 4